 The next question is, "How safe is this?”
 Katy's answer: it depends on the child's mass and previous habits:.
-"A 2 or 3-year old who’s never hung from his own arms doesn’t have the muscle to support his body weight," says Bowman.
+"A two- or three-year-old who’s never hung from his own arms doesn’t have the muscle to support his body weight," says Bowman.
 "This load is then transferred this to the ligaments, which are not designed to withstand it, and can cause dislocation.
-This is where injuries like Nursemaid’s Elbow come from.
-When you progress appropriately - that is low and gentle tensile loads applied multiple times throughout a day for a few seconds each time - and you do it as they grow from 8 to 30 pounds, watch out!
+This is where injuries like nursemaid’s elbow come from.
+When you progress appropriately - that is low and gentle tensile loads applied multiple times throughout a day for a few seconds each time - and you do it as they grow from eight to thirty pounds, watch out!
 Your kids will quickly become little circus performers."

 So if you're a new parent sitting and staring at your infant in her swing, bummed that you missed your window to be able to 'do' something with her, there's good news.
 There is a lot you can do with that baby to cultivate her reflexes and develop healthy movement habits, even now.

 Start at the beginning, by loading your wee one the same way you would have if they were a newborn.
 Here is a video of a much younger baby Finn (wearing a diaper this time) cultivating his strength-to-weight ratio and pulling his own weight at just three months old.
 (No wonder he's so good at those rings!):

 These tips from Katy are a must-read before you get started: